 Although we suggested that non-additive effects might be related to differences in decomposition rates in the mixtures compared to the individual residues, we have no evidence of this in terms of soil respiration measurements.
-At the time of sampling, high microbial activity may have increased N immobilisation and therefore decreased soil mineral N availability.
+At the time of

-- 315 However, respiration rates were equally low in the straw-only (N immobilisation) and the straw-compost treatments (N mineralisation), and both were lower than the control (Supplement S2).
-Likewise, Redin et al. (2014), who studied residue mixtures of stems and leaves of 25 different arable crop species, found mostly additive effects for decomposition rates of mixtures, but unlike the results presented here they found no synergistic effects on N mineralisation.
-Both here and in the study by Redin et al. (2014), decomposition was measured in terms of C mineralisation (measured as CO2 release), which - 320 does not account for the possibility of a higher CUE when chemically diverse residue mixtures are applied, and also does not distinguish between mineralisation of residues or organic matter already present in the soil.
-Moreover, our soil respiration measurements were taken by the Solvita burst method, on soil samples removed from the field and sieved to 4 mm, which may not have been a good representation of the respiration produced in-situ by a soil mixed with crop residues at various stages of decomposition. - 325 Another reason for the absence of different soil respiration rates may be the relatively short duration of this experiment, covering the short growing period of gem lettuce.
-As pointed out by Lecerf et al. (2011), niche complementarity effects, in which different groups of decomposing organisms develop a synergistic association in residue breakdown, tend to advance with time, leading to a generally higher number of long-term litter-mixing studies finding non-additive effects.
+340 sampling, high microbial activity may have increased N immobilisation and therefore decreased soil mineral N availability.
+However, respiration rates were equally low in the straw-only (N immobilisation) and the straw-compost treatments (N mineralisation), and both were lower than the control (Supplement S3).
+Likewise, Redin et al. (2014), who studied residue mixtures of stems and leaves of 25 different arable crop species, found mostly additive effects for decomposition rates of Deleted: 7 mixtures, but unlike the results presented here they found no synergistic effects on N mineralisation.
+Both here and in the study by Redin et al. (2014), decomposition was measured in terms of C mineralisation (measured as CO2 release), which does not account for the possibility of a higher CUE when chemically diverse residue mixtures are applied, and also does not distinguish between mineralisation of residues or organic matter already present in the soil.
+Moreover, our soil respiration measurements were taken by the Solvita burst method, on soil samples removed from the field and sieved to 2 mm removing parts of residues and other organic matter greater than 2mm, which may not have been a good representation of the respiration produced in-situ by a soil mixed with crop residues at various stages of decomposition.

+Another reason for the absence of different soil respiration rates may be the relatively short duration of this experiment, covering the short growing period of gem lettuce.
+As pointed out by Lecerf et al. (2011), niche complementarity effects, in

+355 which different groups of decomposing organisms (already present in the soil, or newly introduced via the residues) develop a synergistic association in residue breakdown, tend to advance with time, leading to a generally higher number of long-term litter-mixing studies finding non-additive effects.
 Indeed, Ball et al. (2014) only observed a non-additive effect on mass loss in a five-component mixture after 193 days.
 Therefore an experiment of longer duration may be able to capture more and greater treatment effects and non-additive effects.

-4.3.
+360 4.3.
 Yield